MadalenaGoncalves/react-playground/README.md

 ## Application Structure

-Based on the initial folder structure created with `react-create-app`.
+Based on the initial folder structure created by `react-create-app` and the [Airbnb-react style guides](https://github.com/airbnb/javascript/tree/master/react).

 The application entry point is `/src/index.js`.
-This is responsible for initializing the routing service, state, translations, styling, ...
-Apart from this, it also renders one single component (`App`) from where all the application routes and components will emerge.
-Everything inside the `/src` folder is accessible with a global import, eg. `import Button form component/common/Button`.
-This project follows [Airbnb react style guides](https://github.com/airbnb/javascript/tree/master/react), except for the naming of files containing jsx.
-All javascript files (including jsx) in this project use the .js extension.
+Here is loaded the first component: App.
+(Later we'll add here state, translations, (global stylings?) and other configurations.)

+The App component is responsible for initializing the Router and loading the first routes from `/src/routes.js`.
+Nested routes are dynamically added, whenever necessary.
+See [React-router v4](https://reacttraining.com/react-router/web/guides/philosophy).

 ```
 my-app